 What’s a metatile?¶

-A metatile is several tiles combined into one larger tile.
+A metatile is one larger tile combining several tiles.
 GeoWebCache will request metatiles from the WMS and then slice the metatile into smaller tiles for caching.

 The default setup is a 3x3 metatile with 256 pixel square tiles, so GeoWebCache will make requests for 768 x 768 pixel metatiles.